SnailCharger/davan690.github.io/_posts/2019-05-02-thesis-overview.md

 ## PhD News

-This is a collection of my drafts and current developments
+This is a collection of drafts and current developments

 <div class="post">
 <ul>